atreyasha/dotfiles/develop.md

     for important steps taken from experience -\> test this with virtual machine -\> perhaps each update backs up package list as well

-5.  make all audio channels muted at boot (now only main channel is muted)

-6.  check if possible to flash open dpms when recovering from suspend where lock resulted in dpms down

-7.  synchronize mime system program defaults to same as ranger\'s rifle

-8.  figure out how to dump all package names and associated systemd rules which need to be recreated
+5.  figure out how to dump all package names and associated systemd rules which need to be recreated

 System reproduction logs after basic Arch installation